Valyreon/Subloader/README.md

 ### Installation

-Subloader requires **[.NET Framework 4.6.1](https://www.microsoft.com/net/download/thank-you/net461)** to run.
-It was developed in Visual Studio Community 2017.
+Subloader requires **[.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download)** to run.
+It was developed in Visual Studio Community 2019.

 Download the **[latest version of Subloader](https://github.com/Valyreon/Subloader/releases)**, run the setup and that's it.
 You can now right click your video file and get your subtitles in a matter of seconds.
 Enjoy!